ryokather/FinanceTracker/README.md

 ![](demos/demoAddAcc.gif)

-There are two methods of adding transactions into the applications
+There are two methods of adding transactions into the applications.
+Note that in either case, the csv file(s) must be formatted similar to the files found in
+`sampleTransactions`.
+Columns must be in the order Date, Merchant/Description, Amount, and Account Balance.
+Note that the last column, account balance, is optional as not all statements will detail an overall account balance.
+In the case that no account balance column is specified, in the `dashboard` tab, N/A will be displayed.

 1. In the  `Enter name and path to csv file` line, enter the path to and name of the csv file.
 If an account is not selected from the account select dropdown menu, the account will be defaulted to None.